Table of Contents

 ii. any material previously published or written by another person except where due reference is made in the text of the thesis or in the notes.

-8.2 The thesis examination will assess whether the student has demonstrated the following:
+8.1 The thesis examination will assess whether the student has demonstrated the following attributes:

-iii. ability to an original investigation or testing of ideas
+ii. ability to conduct an original investigation or testing of ideas

-vii. an appreciation of the relationship of the special theme to the wider field of knowledge or area of professional practice, and
+vi. appreciation of the relationship of the special theme of their research to the wider field of knowledge